mike-hewitson/weather-7/README.md

 Do a test run of the log_data
 Checkin, push and push to heroku (repaet this a lot)

+Do the following, checking at each stage.
+If the step works, checkin, push to heroku

-Copy code from db.core
+-  Copy code from db.core and the tests
-Copy routes from home.clj and any others
+-  Copy routes from home.clj and any others
-Copy all test files
+-  Copy all test files
 For clj files, don't forget to adjust the ns

 ### profiles.clj